-- Closed-toed shoes; - o Scrubs (top and long pants, do not need to be specific color or style) (purchase); - Plastic gown (provided to you); - Safety glasses certified to ANSI Z87 (purchase, although we have many in the lab that you can use if you do not want to purchase).
-(NOTE: prescription eyeglasses are not considered safety glasses unless they have both side shields and shatter-resistant lenses); - Safety glasses are available at MSU Stores or can be obtained from an online vendor. - Disposable nitrile gloves (purchase).
-(NOTE: as some individuals are allergic to latex, latex gloves are NOT allowed in the lab).
+- Closed toed shoes; - Scrubs (top and long pants) (purchase); - Lab coat (provided to you); - Safety glasses certified to ANSI Z87 (purchase).
+(NOTE: prescription eyeglasses are not considered safety glasses unless they have both side shields and shatter resistant lenses); - Safety glasses are available at MSU Stores or can be obtained from an online vendor. - Disposable nitrile\ gloves (purchase). (\NOTE: as some individuals are allergic to latex, latex gloves are NOT allowed in the lab).